developerforce/open-cti-demo-adapter/README.md

 To deploy, you need ANT.
 To contribute to this project, you need Eclipse version 4.3 or higher, with the Force.com IDE plug-in.

-You can also download and install this app as a package from: https://login.salesforce.com/packaging/installPackage.apexp?p0=04tB00000004lxw
+You can also download and install this app as a package from: https://login.salesforce.com/packaging/installPackage.apexp?p0=04t41000000y4QJ

-Important: You can only install this package in pre-release orgs.
-To sign up for a pre-release org, visit the [Winter ’17 Pre-Release page](https://www.salesforce.com/form/signup/prerelease-winter17.jsp).
-Sign up for an Enterprise Edition org.

 # Deploy via Ant